quekky/pyktv/README.md

  language     | language of song
  style        | song category
  channel      | which channel is music only (L, R, 0, 1)
- library      | which library it belongs to, for future expansion media_file   | media file name within the library
+ library      | which library it belongs to media_file   | media file name within the library
  remark       | remarks